zardus/ctf-tools/README.md

 Of course, this isn't a hard problem, but it's really nice to have them in one place that's easily deployable to new machines and so forth.

 Installers for the following tools are included:
+(The install-scripts for these tools are checked regularly, the results can be found on [the build status page](_buildstatus/index.md))

 | Category | Tool | Description |
 |----------|------|-------------|